vegaprotocol/vega/README.md

 ## Troubleshooting & debugging

-The application has structured logging capability, the first port of call for a crash is probably the vega logs and tendermint logs which are available on the console if running locally or by multilog if running on test networks.
+The application has structured logging capability, the first port of call for a crash is probably the vega and tendermint logs which are available on the console if running locally or by `multilog` if running on test networks.
 Default testnet location for log files:

 * `/home/vega/log/vega/`
 * `/home/vega/log/tendermint/`